ylor/corepass/README.md

 ### What do you mean chunkable?

-- Phrases are constructed into pronouncable syllables by using consonant, vowel, consonant patterns and separated by hyphens.
+- Pronouncable syllables construct memorable phrases by using a consonant, vowel, consonant pattern.
+Phrases are separated by hyphens to allow for intuitive chunking.
 Read more about this pattern [here](https://rmondello.com/2024/10/07/apple-passwords-generated-strong-password-format/).

 ### What's with the name?